-Some people need to eat very few carbs for a maximum effect – a strict low-carb diet.
-This includes many people with big weight issues, diabetes (mainly type 2) and food or sugar addiction, for example.
+Some people need to keep the carbs very low for maximum effect – a strict low-carb diet.
+This includes many people with significant weight issues, diabetes (mainly type 2) and food or sugar addiction, for example.

-A third group of healthy, lean, active people may not even need to eat low carb at all, as long as they mainly eat unprocessed slow carbs.
+A third group of healthy, lean, active people may not even need to eat very low carb, as long as they mainly eat unprocessed slow carbs.

-If you want to start doing low carb I’d suggest starting out on a strict version, just to experience the power of it.
-Later, as you hopefully approach your weight and health goals, you can try adding more carbs to see how much you tolerate.
+If you want to start doing low carb, I suggest starting out on a strict version, just to experience the power of it.
+Later, as you hopefully approach your weight and health goals, you can try adding more natural carbs to see how much you tolerate.

 Low-Carb Recipes – marked strict, moderate or liberal

-A Quick Guide to Ketogenic Diets (strict low carb)
+A Ketogenic Diet for Beginners (strict low carb)